zlg0124/Rolling-bearing-fault-diagnosis/README.md

 (Leveraging multiple deep learning models for fault diagnosis) The purpose of creating this repository is to improve my programming skills, while also providing a new perspective for those interested in this field.
 I will continue to update this repository regularly.

-The workflow of the entire repository is divided into the following steps:
 # Environment Settings
 * python == 3.9
 * torch == 2.0.1